-According to the science of yoga we are living in Kali yuga, in other words at a time, where spiritual values are the lowest and negative powers and energies are amplified.
+According to the science of yoga we are living in Kali yuga, in other words at a time, when spiritual values are the lowest and negative powers and energies are amplified.

 Spiritual or soul richness is of course not only related to love.
-When we talk about love, then we are talking about a level of consciousness, which is related to Anahata or the heart chakra.
-There are higher frequencies and levels of consciousness, but nowadays it is more practical and approachable to talk about love, because it is closer and more understandable to our level of consciousness during the kali yuga era’s and the next step, this level of consciousness, for which we could strive for on this planet Earth.
+When we talk about love, we are talking about a level of consciousness, which is related to Anahata or the heart chakra.
+There are higher frequencies and levels of consciousness, but nowadays it is more practical and approachable to talk about love, because it is closer and more understandable to our level of consciousness during the Kali Yuga era and the next step, this level of consciousness, for which we could strive for on this planet Earth.
 Of course, once you have reached there, the journey continues, but this is not the focus here.

 How to react to hostility?

 The first thing to keep in mind is that, how the other person acts, is their karma.
 How you react is yours.

 I will bring a few personal inspirational stories from my life, which took place before I started my yoga studies.